bonitoo-io/influxdb-java/README.md

 #### first
 Returns the first result of the query [[doc](https://github.com/influxdata/platform/tree/master/query#first)].
-- `useStartTime` - Use the start time as the timestamp of the resulting aggregate [boolean].
+- `useStartTime` - Use the start time as the timestamp of the resulting aggregate. [boolean]

 ```java
 Flux flux = Flux